fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl03.rst

 (SSA) <http://en.wikipedia.org/wiki/Static_single_assignment_form>`_
 register" or "SSA value" in LLVM.
-The most distinct aspect of SSA values is that their value is computed as the related instruction executes, and it does not get a new value until (and if) the instruction re-executes.
+The most distinct aspect of SSA values is that their value is computed as the related instruction executes, and it does not getValue a new value until (and if) the instruction re-executes.
 In other words, there is no way to "change" an SSA value.
 For more information, please read up on `Static Single Assignment <http://en.wikipedia.org/wiki/Static_single_assignment_form>`_